StevenJohnss/Storefront-App/README.md

 instead of the `store` database later on.

 ### Setting up postgresql
+we will use docker to pull a postgresql db Image:
+1- First make sure you have docker installed
-we will use docker to pull a postgresql db Image, Now all you need to do is run `docker-compose up -d` after the docker-compose.yml finishes you will have a new running conatiner with postgresql DB
+2- check to make sure you also have docker-compose, run in terminal `docker-compose -v` to check version 3- Inside the project root terminal run `docker-compose up -d` to create and start the container after the docker-compose.yml finishes you will have a new running conatiner with postgresql DB 4- make sure .env file is set as part of it will be used to establish a connection with the docker DB image 5- Now you are all set and ready for the next step
 ### Install the modules
 Run `npm install` or `yarn` to install all required modules.
 I prefer yarn myself